Geometric phase from encircling an exceptional point of a quantum resonance in the complex-scaling method: Geometric phase near resonance pole

 Thus, the same calculation as in \textbf{Case I} gives $e^{i\frac{\phi}{4}}$ as an overall factor.} Thus, the same periodicity condition, $\psi_{\mathrm{CSM}}^{\mathrm{bin}}(n,\lambda(\phi=0),x')|_{x\to-\infty}=\psi_{\mathrm{CSM}}^{\mathrm{bin}}(n,\lambda(\phi=8\pi),x')|_{x\to-\infty}$, is satisfied.

-Eventually, incorporating \textbf{Case I} and \textbf{Case II}, when we consider the contour depicted in Fig.~\ref{fig:lambda_contour}, that is, encircling the critical energy~$E_{\mathrm{bp}}$ by changing~$\lambda$ (or $\phi$), the wave function should have the $8\pi$ periodicity (branch order is $4$).
+\revone{I}ncorporating \textbf{Case I} and \textbf{Case II}, when we consider the contour depicted in Fig.~\ref{fig:lambda_contour}, that is, encircling the critical energy~$E_{\mathrm{bp}}$ by changing~$\lambda$ (or $\phi$), the wave function should have the $8\pi$ periodicity (branch order is $4$).
 This periodicity or branch structure is quite universal in non-Hermitian quantum mechanics with a $2\times 2$ Jordan block.
-It is, however, much more nontrivial and remarkable that the additional branch structure arises due to the discretized momentum-bin size~$\Delta k$, and so it essentially depends on the continuous (unbounded) parameter~$k$ after removing the cutoff scale.
+It is, however, much more nontrivial and remarkable that the additional branch structure arises due to the discretized momentum-bin size~$\Delta k$, and so it essentially depends on the continuous (unbounded) parameter~$k$ after removing the cutoff scale. \revone{Here the additional branch structure is traced to the square-root normalization factor~$1/\sqrt{\Delta k}$ in Eq.~\eqref{eq:psi_inf_asymp_lambda} that arises from momentum-bin discretization.
+While this introduces an apparent dependence on the bookkeeping parameter $\alpha_n$ [cf. Eq.~\eqref{eq:psi_inf_asymp}], the associated branch choice does not affect the final result: it is precisely this square-root branch that guarantees that the discretized formulation reproduces the Berry phase.}

 To gain more physical insight, let us see what has happened by the $\phi$ rotation.
 Figure~\ref{fig:psi_on_lambda} shows how to encircle $E_{\mathrm{bp}}$ by the current rotation.
-The region A denotes the area where $\psi_{\mathrm{CSM}}^{\mathrm{R}}(\lambda(\phi))$ is normalizable, while the region B implies that any resonance is regularized by CSM.
+The region A denotes the area where $\psi_{\mathrm{CSM}}^{\mathrm{R}}(\lambda(\phi))$ is normalizable, while the region B implies that any resonance is not regularized by CSM.
 At the boundary between A and B, the resonant state becomes the continuum one as Eq.~\eqref{eq:lim_res_is_conti}.
 Also we set $\arg\alpha$ as the right panel in Fig.~\ref{fig:psi_on_lambda} so that Moiseyev's ansatz~\eqref{eq:moiseyev} becomes $E(\lambda^{-})$ when $\phi=0$.
 In effect, now, we can decompose the complex-energy regions as

 Here, the resonant state possesses its complex eigenenergy by~$E_+$ in this convention.
 Suppose that $\psi_{\mathrm{CSM}}^{\mathrm{R}}(\lambda(0|_A))$ and $\psi_{\mathrm{CSM}}^{\mathrm{conti}}(\lambda(0|_B))$ are taken as the exact solution~\eqref{eq:CSM-sol} (i.e., \textit{their overall phase conform to that of the explicit expression}).